kieransingh/My-Data-Science-HW/README.md

 # My-Data-Science-Projects
-Here are a variety of my data analytics projects and exercises using Python (NumPy, Pandas, Matplotlib, etc) and MySQL.
+Here are a variety of my data analytics projects and exercises using Python (NumPy, Pandas, Matplotlib, etc), MySQL, and JavaScript.